survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Making the Configuration Extensible

-To make room for later production configuration we can prepare our current one for it.
-There are many ways to approach the problem.
-Some people prefer to write a separate configuration file per target.
-They write factory functions to share configuration.
+Our current configuration is enough as long as we're interested in just developing our application.
+But what if we want to deploy it to the production or test our application?
+We need to define separate **build targets** for these purposes.
+Given Webpack uses a module based format for its configuration, there are multiple possible approaches.
+At least the following are feasible:

+* Maintain configuration in multiple files and point Webpack to each through `--config` parameter.
+Share configuration through module imports.
 You can see this approach in action at [webpack/react-starter](https://github.com/webpack/react-starter).

-This approach can be taken even further.
-[HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack) is an example of a Webpack based library that wraps common scenarios into an easier to use format.
-When using a library like this you don't have to worry about specific configuration as much.
-You will lose some power in the process, but sometimes that can be acceptable.
+* Push configuration to a library which you then consume.
+Example: [HenrikJoreteg/hjs-webpack](https://github.com/HenrikJoreteg/hjs-webpack).
+* Maintain configuration within a single file and branch based on npm lifecycle event.
+That is set when we trigger a script through *npm* (i.e., `npm run test`).
+I prefer this approach as it allows me to understand what's going on easily.
+We'll be using this approach.

+The idea is that we extract configuration that's common to each target into a structure of its own.
+When defining the targets, we use a variant of `merge` function that overrides objects and concatenates arrays.
+This convention works well with Webpack as we'll soon see.

 T> Webpack works well as a basis for more advanced tools.
 I've helped to develop a static site generator known as [Antwar](https://antwarjs.github.io/).
 It builds upon Webpack and React and hides a lot of the complexity from the user.

-I have settled with a single configuration file based approach.
-The idea is that there's a smart `merge` function.
-It overrides objects and concatenates arrays.
-This works well with Webpack configuration given that's what you want to do most of the time.
-In this approach the configuration block to use is determined based on npm environment.
-This approach is that it allows you to see all relevant configuration at one glance.

 ### Setting Up Configuration Target for `npm start`

-As discussed we'll be using a custom `merge` function for sharing configuration between targets.
+To keep things simple, I've pushed the `merge` function to a package of its own.
 Hit

 ```bash
 npm i webpack-merge --save-dev